shaharoded/BERT-Very-Not/README.md

 This project builds on the **Understanding by Understanding Not** paper by Hosseini et al. (2023), aiming to improve BERT's ability to handle **negation** in **textual entailment (TE)** tasks.
 Unlike the original work, which introduced unlikelihood training to reduce incorrect completions in negated contexts, our focus is on explicit **fine-tuning** for entailment classification tasks that include negation.

+We composed a short draft paper for this project, available on this [link](https://drive.google.com/file/d/1FuiPyn0atB0gzalFQoQckduyMQjCSaLj/view?usp=sharing)

 ---

 ## Project Goal